 We are looking for dedicated and enthusiastic people who are committed to our vision of safeguarding the community by working together to provide a first-class service that is visible and accessible, ensuring that our communities remain safe.

-Since 2019 Dyfed Powys Police have been working in collaboration with our partner University – The University of South Wales.
-This is an exciting new venture whereby we will be offering the chance to achieve a new qualification in policing as a step towards professionalising the Police Officer role.
-As such Dyfed Powys Police will be offering new entry routes into the force:
+Since 2019 Dyfed-Powys Police have been working in collaboration with our partner University – The University of South Wales.
+We offer the opportunity to achieve a qualification in policing as a step towards professionalising the police officer role.
+As such Dyfed-Powys Police offer new entry routes into the force:

 - The Police Constable Degree Apprenticeship programme

 The Police Constable Degree Apprenticeship (PCDA) is a 3-year professional degree apprenticeship.
 Upon completion, successful candidates will achieve a Degree in Professional Policing Practice.
-To apply for the PCDA entrants must have achieved a Level 3 qualification (A level or equivalent) or have successfully completed the online competency based assessment.
+To apply for the PCDA entrants must have achieved the required Level 3 qualifications (2 x A level or equivalent) or have successfully completed the online competency based assessment.
 The Force covers all fees relating to this entry route.

 - The Degree Holder Entry Programme